gtk3.22-client built by default, though gtk3-client is assumed default in S2_6

 Attached fix makes gtk3-client the default like documented.
 I wouldn't be opposed to a solution that we officially make gtk3.22-client the default - that would probably be what users of modern distributions would expect.

-#1 Updated by Jacob Nevins 9 months ago
+#1 Updated by Jacob Nevins about 1 year ago

 I wouldn't be opposed to a solution that we officially make gtk3.22-client the default